Jojo-Programming/alx-system_engineering-devops/0x00-shell_basics/README.md

-The mv -t /tmp/my_first_directory /tmp/betty command moves the file betty from /tmp to /my first directory The commnad rm /tmp/my_first_directory/Betty removes betty from yhat directory The command rm -r /tmp/my_first_directory removes my_first_directory from /tmp The command cd - changes from working directory to previous directory
+The mv -t /tmp/my_first_directory /tmp/betty command moves the file betty from /tmp to /my first directory The commnad rm /tmp/my_first_directory/Betty removes betty from yhat directory The command rm -r /tmp/my_first_directory removes my_first_directory from /tmp The command cd - changes from working directory to previous directory The command ls -la../boot lists files in long formt even the hidsen ones even the ones in the boot folder